go-jet/jet/README.md

 </details>

-__To get debug SQL that can be copy pasted to sql editor and executed.__
+__How to get debug SQL that can be copy pasted to sql editor and executed?__
 ```go
 debugSql, err := stmt.DebugSql()
 ```